 Choice of adhesive and installation technique are crucial for proper bonding and long-term durability

-Not every tile adhesive is suitable for terracotta.
-Because of the material’s high capillary absorbency, specially adapted adhesives are recommended:
+A suitable flexible adhesive should be used for laying terracotta tiles.
+Not every tile adhesive is appropriate for terracotta.
+Due to its high capillary absorption, specially formulated adhesives are recommended:

 - Cement-based flexible adhesives (C2 TE S1) with extended open time